alikaptanoglu/DDL/README.md

 Welcome to DDL

-Please don't forget to read the file LICENSE
+Please don't forget to read the LICENSE file.

 INTRODUCTION
 ============